ahmedalani/chattyApp/README.md

 - Connected users can chat, no registeration or login needed.
 User is able to     change name and see online-user-count live.

+- The Chatty client app and Chatty websocket server are separate Node apps each with their own package.json

 SCREENSHOT:
 1- https://raw.githubusercontent.com/ahmedalani/chattyApp/master/screenShots/ScreenShot1.png